4 Musics: 2003–2007

-2008- 2015
+2008–2015

 In 2008 the band reunited and did their First Musical Album named “MAZHATHULLI”.
 During the time of Mazhathulli band members Jim-Biby-Eldhose- Justin together did the composition of all songs in the album and Lyrics of 8 out of 10 songs was done by Biby and Eldhose.
 That made them the thought of working together as music composers where these guys realised their outlook towards music and future life in music.
 Unfortunately, they couldn't release the album which put them in a very difficult situation to move on in music.
 So they got split again.

 After completing Sound engineering and Music technology from the prestigious Windmill Lane Recording Studios/Pulse college from Ireland in 2010, Jim started NHQ studios in Panampilly Nagar Cochin, which marked the turning point in 4 Musics life.
 They got a chance to perform in Asianet youth club program where the band reunited and done a few own compositions.
 The program director Jibin and the sound engineer Mr. Sony identified the talent in guys and recommended them to their first movie “JUZT MARRIED” in 2012 directed by Shri Sajan Johny and written by Benny Esthac.
 Unfortunately, the movie got released only in 2015.
-2012 till 2015 was an extreme struggling stage for the guys where they themselves find very difficult again to move on.